David Teniers the Younger: Initial career in Antwerp

 From 1626, David the younger studied under his father.
 A collaborator of his father early on in his career, the father and son pair created together a series of twelve panels recounting stories from Torquato Tasso's epic Gerusalemme Liberata (Museo del Prado, Madrid).
 His father was frequently in financial straits and his debts landed him occasionally in jail.
 David the younger had to make copies of old masters in order to support the family.
 In 1632–33, he was registered as 'wijnmeester' (i.e. the son of a master) in the Antwerp Guild of Saint Luke.

-A David Teniers is recorded in the Antwerp records as having been issued in 1635 a passport to visit Paris.
-The artist likely also travelled to England as on 29 December 1635 of the same year he signed in Dover a contract with the Antwerp art dealer Chrisostomos van Immerseel, then resident in England.